How to Fix ‘some settings are managed by your organization’

 1. Now open the item again and select the option of “Not Configured”.
 Save changes and exit.
 Now check if the error message went away from all your settings.

-Solution 2: Granting access to applications manually
+Solution 2: Grant access to applications manually

 If you followed the solution and it solved the problem partially, don’t worry.
 We will fix the error message in each of your computer’s applications and fix them one by one.
 Hopefully, by the end of this solution, all your applications and utilities will be working as expected with no errors involved.